joemdwills/Chip-x-Dog/README.md

 ### Cons:
 - Design architecture requires additional files and work to setup

-## The Dog API

-### Pros:
-- Implemented Asynchronous methods to make use of the device's background threads to complete the API requests

-### Cons:

 ## Internet only App
 The application currently doesn't implement any logic to store the data locally (on-device).
 So it would not worl if the user did not have an internet connection.

 ### Pros:
 - Application size is small
-- App will show latest data from the API (currently no way to track any changes made in the API)
+- App will show latest data from the API (currently no way to track any changes made in the API) (Error will occur if there are changes made to the list of breeds)

 ### Cons:
 - User gets a bad experience when using the App with poor or no internet connection